If you want to move abroad for work, the United States of America should be your number one target.

 “A US work visa is an official document or stamp issued by a U.S. embassy or consulate that allows a foreign national to work legally in the United States for a temporary or permanent period, depending on the visa type.”

-I know many of us are familiar with work a work visa is; however, many people confuse a US work visa with a US work permit or US work authorisation.
+I know many of us are familiar with what a work visa is; however, many people confuse a US work visa with a US work permit or US work authorisation.

 The truth is, even though these terms sound similar, they don’t mean the same thing, and you should know the difference.

-A US work visa is what you apply for before coming to the United States.
+A US work visa is what you apply for and get before coming to the United States for work purposes.
 Simply call it a travel pass that you will use to enter the US for work.

 Once you’re in the U.S., you might also need to get a work permit, which is an official card called an Employment Authorisation Document (EAD).